cremerlab/density_maintenance/README.md

 This directory houses all of the figures used in the manuscript, usually separated by figure panel.
 As of now, this houses many different versions used in different stages of the manuscript.

+## `protocols`
+This directory houses markdown files with media recipes and detailed step-by-step guides for the various experimental protocols performed in this work.

 ## `software`
 This project required the development of an independent software package, primarily